‘General Hospital’ Spoilers: Sasha Spills The Truth To Michael, Which May Lead Him into Willow’s Arms

 At the end of Friday’s show, Sasha took Michael aside before she left the hospital to let him in on the big secret.
 She told him that she isn’t who he thinks she is.
 Continuing on Monday, she is expected to tell all, which will most likely leave Michael very hurt and confused.
 He thought they had something special, but this may just split them completely apart.
 There have been rumors that Michael will eventually hook up with Willow Tait, and the spoilers from SheKnows Soaps for next week hints towards that happening.

-General Hospital spoilers indicates that by Tuesday, Michael will be upset and Willow will find him like that.
+General Hospital spoilers indicate that by Tuesday, Michael will be upset and Willow will find him like that.
 That seems to indicate that Sasha will spill everything to him, that she is not Nina’s daughter after all.

 Willow has been a good friend to Michael.
 They share somewhat of a bond after losing their kids, but at least she has her son close at hand now.
 However, it won’t be long before the secret that Wiley is not her child, but he is Michael’s son, is when Willow will be the one truly grieving her child.